Skip to main content

 Assessment Rationale And Relationship

-The rationale for the assessments is to enable the students to demonstrate their intellectual grasp of film theory and key concepts through writing an essay and a research paper, submitted mid-semester and during the assessment period accordingly.
+The rationale for the assessments is to enable the students to demonstrate their intellectual grasp of film theory and key concepts through writing a research paper.
 They will be expected to draw on a range of film theorists and movements in order to demonstrate their knowledge and critical understanding of different and divergent critiques of film theory, the cinema and society.
+At mid-semester point, students will be quizzed on their knowledge and understanding of key concepts in film theory via an online quiz on Canvas.
+This is a zero weighted pass/fail assessment.

-The professional skills assessment (10%) will account for students' classroom contribution and module citizenship.
-This is not based solely on registered attendance - seminar contribution, feedback discussions and peer-to-peer engagement will be monitored on a weekly basis.
+The professional skills assessment (20%) will account for students' classroom contribution and module citizenship.
+This is not based solely on registered attendance - seminar contribution, seminar facilitation, feedback discussions and peer-to-peer engagement will be monitored on a weekly basis.

 Reading Lists